Rilufi/nasapod/README.md

 ```

 ## Usage
-The bot can be run with the main script which handles the entire process of fetching data, processing it, and posting it to social media platforms.
+The bot can be run with the main script "nasapod.py" which handles the entire process of fetching data, processing it, and posting it to social media platforms.
+There's also an optional script "instasa.py" that interacts only with Instagram.

 ## Check the results
 To see the bot in action, check out [Nasobot on Twitter](https://twitter.com/nasobot) and [Apodinsta on Instagram](https://www.instagram.com/apodinsta/).